NorthStarUAS/.github/profile/README.md

 ## Summary

 This is a collection of all the UAS, flight control, EKF, ground station, data analysis, and mapping related work I've done since the middle 2000's.
-Much of this was developed in my time working with Airborne Technologies out of Alaska as well as my time supporting various student and research projcts as a staff research engineer at the University of Minnesota Aerospace Engineer (and Mechanics) department.
+Much of this was developed in my time working with Airborne Technologies out of Alaska (2007-ish to 2015.)
+And then continued using and developing this code during my time supporting various student and research projcts as a staff research engineer at the University of Minnesota Aerospace Engineer (and Mechanics) department (2015-2022.)
 This code is all licensed under the MIT license (the preferred license of my research group at UMN.)
-I continue to wrench on this code in my hobby time.
+When covid hit our department funding pretty hard I had to go find a real job, but I continue to support, improve, and fiddle with this code in my hobby time.

 ## June 2025: Flight Testing